 Certainly, a group of people performs folk dances in India too, but the thing that makes them unique from that of the world is their variations in the particular dance form itself.
 In India, there are wide arrays of folk dances.

 Generally, you’ll get a glimpse of Indian folk dances in rural areas only.
-Common people perform the folk dance as opposed to professional dancers.
-Given the fact, the style of folk dance is free from variations and any defined steps.
+Common people perform folk dance as opposed to professional dancers.
+Given this fact, the style of folk dance is free from variations and any defined steps.
 Folk dance rules & steps hardly change.

 WHAT IS TRIBAL DANCE OF INDIA?

-Though both require a group of people and a specific dress code, they’re two different types of dance having their own specialties and way of expression.
+Though both require a group of people and a specific dress code, they’re two different types of dance having their own specialties and ways of expression.
 The tribal dances meaning is different too.

 Unlike folk dances, tribal dance is always performed by a tribal community (Adivasi) of different regions of India.
 A drum is a primary instrument for tribal dance in India.